AdobeDocs/commerce-marketplace/src/pages/guides/sellers/copy-paste-detector.md

 ## Reading an error report

 Copy paste detector provides a list of places in your code that were identified as duplicates.
 If the submission is found to duplicate Commerce code, review the list and remove each instance of duplicated code.
-Then, upload a new package and resubmit the app or extension.
+Then, upload a new package and resubmit the extension.
 We reject any submission that has duplicate code from another listing.

 ## Troubleshooting